rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/kubernetes.md

 ### Update DronaHQ
 1. Back up your database.
 If you use a managed database service, your database provider may have a feature to take snapshots or otherwise back up your database.

 2. Identify the appropriate release version on [Docker Hub](https://hub.docker.com/r/dronahq/self-hosted).
-See DronaHQ's self-hosted [release notes](https://docs.dronahq.com/self-changelog/) to learn about version-specific features.
+See DronaHQ's self-hosted [stable release notes](https://docs.dronahq.com/selfhosted-stable/) to learn about version-specific features.

 4. Take database updates for selected version from DronaHQ.
 Get inside directory `external-database` and run `db-update.sh` file.
 This is interactive shell and will help you get database updates for selected version.